DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/login/_index.md

 Since Duende IdentityServer sets up default cookie handlers internally, you must call *AddAuthentication* after *AddIdentityServer*.
 {{% /notice %}}

-## Login User Interface and Identity Management System
-One of the key features of Duende IdentityServer is that you have full control over the login UI, login workflow and the datasources you need to connect to.

-We provide a full featured UI that you can use as a starting point to customize and connect to your own data stores in the quickstart UI [repo](https://github.com/DuendeSoftware/IdentityServer.Quickstart.UI).
-A popular option for greenfield scenarios is using Microsoft's ASP.NET Identity library for user management (TODO link to integration docs).

 ## Login Workflow
 When Duende IdentityServer receives a request at the authorization endpoint and the user is not authenticated, the user will be redirected to the configured login page.